Stuart Stevens Is the Biggest GOP Defector Yet—and Very Different From His Pals in the Lincoln Project | Washingtonian (DC)

 Why do liberals so guiltlessly throng to the Never Trump movement?
-In poring over the latest tell-all memoir, or inhaling those delectable ads from The Lincoln Project, one could wager that Democrats have voluntarily consumed more Republican talking points in 2020 than their entire adult lives.
+In poring over the latest tell-all memoir, or inhaling all those ads from The Lincoln Project, one could wager that Democrats have voluntarily consumed more Republican talking points in 2020 than their entire adult lives.
 The reason is simple, of course: It’s exceedingly fun to watch the other side get needled.
 And when it comes to needling, no one does it better than the anti-Trumpers, who are piping straight into the Republican auditory cortex like Hanoi Hannah on the Mekong Delta.

-The bipartisan appeal of the Never-Trump message comes from its primary axiom: Trump is a perversion of the Republican Party.
+The bipartisan appeal of the Never-Trump message comes from its simple principle: Trump is a perversion of the Republican Party.
 “Mr. Trump and his enablers have abandoned conservatism and longstanding Republican principles,” wrote the leaders of The Lincoln Project in their founding declamation.
 Accordingly, this view has taken on a De Gaullian air, touting the return of the party in exile.
 The real Republican party is catalogued by its achievements—building highways, favoring immigrants, founding the EPA.
-On the other hand, Trumpists aren’t Republicans at all, but engaged in a sort of hostile occupation.
+On the other hand, Trumpers aren’t Republicans at all, but engaged in a sort of hostile occupation.

 Yet by casting Trump this way—as a perversion of their ideals—the Never-Trumpers have cleaved the world neatly in half.
-In their tableau, there are Resisters, and there are Imposters: a war between adversarial tribes, and the only two kinds of Republicans that are left.
+In their tableau, there are Resisters, and there are Imposters: a war between adversarial tribes, which represent the only two kinds of Republicans left on earth.

 In fact, there’s a third kind of Republican: His name is Stuart Stevens.
 Regarded as one of the party’s most talented political gurus—a body of work that includes steering Mitt Romney’s presidential campaign in 2012—Stevens may arguably be the Republican Party’s most prominent defector.
 Stevens despises Trump.
 He works for the Lincoln Project, too.
 But that is where Stevens parts company with the Never-Trump movement, and in exceptional ways.